Sunday, 27 July 2025

 Some basics of Monte Carlo & Markov chain

 The Monte Carlo method involves simulating a large number of independent samples from the distribution of the random variable X, denoted as X1, X2, …, XT.
-These simulated values form an empirical distribution, which places equal probability 1/T on each sampled point.
+These simulated values form an empirical distribution that assigns equal probability 1/T on each sampled point.

-For instance, we can use the Monte Carlo method to estimate certain features of the probability distribution of a random variable, such as its expected value, variance, or tail probabilities, particularly when these quantities are difficult or practically not feasible to compute analytically.
+For instance, we can use the Monte Carlo method to estimate certain features of the probability distribution of a random variable, such as its expected value, variance, or tail probabilities, particularly when these quantities are difficult or impractical to compute analytically.

-- If we want to estimate the probability that X falls below a certain threshold, we can use the proportion of simulated values that are less than that threshold.
+• To estimate the probability that X falls below a given threshold, we can use the proportion of simulated values that are less than that threshold.

 In general, any calculation we wish to carry out on the true distribution of a random variable X can be approximated by performing the same calculation on its empirical distribution.

 This approach typically yields reliable results, as the approximation tends to improve with larger sample sizes.
 In fact, as the number of simulated observations T increases, the empirical estimates converge to the true values.
-This foundational concept is often referred to as the plug-in principle, which underlies much of the Monte Carlo method’s practical utility.
+This foundational concept, often called the plug-in principle, underlies much of the Monte Carlo method’s practical utility.

 MCMC methods operate similarly to standard Monte Carlo methods, but with a key distinction: the simulated values X1, X2, …, XT are not independent draws.
 Instead, they are serially correlated.

-We do not need to be an expert on Markov chains to understand MCMC.
+We do not need to be experts in Markov chains to understand MCMC.
 A basic understanding of the concepts outlined in the following sections is sufficient to effectively understand and apply the methods.
-However, studying or understanding the basics of the Markov chain is recommended.
+However, studying the basics of the Markov chain is recommended.

 a.
 Markov property